-Goals are good.
+Goals are good

-If you don’t know where you’re going, it’s unlikely you’ll get anywhere.
+Let’s face it, if you don’t know where you’re going, it’s unlikely you’ll get anywhere.
 Imagine hopping in the car or on the bus without knowing where you want to go – you’ll just end up back at home.
 Get a plan, write down some goals, and see just how far you can go.

 There are three types of goals